 Wich Plan to Choose?

 Should you go for the basic shared hosting, or rather for a VPS or dedicated server?
 I think for most of you guys out there, the basic shared hosting is the ideal one.
-I have noticed that people often overestimate how much they need in terms of server performance.
-For a starting blog, you are lucky if you get 100 visitors a month unless you are some kind of celebrity.
+I have noticed that people often overestimate how much they need regarding server performance.
+For a starting blog, you are lucky if you get 100 visitors a month unless you are some celebrity.

-If you are moving an existing project from a different web host, then it’s a completely different story.
+If you are moving an existing project from a different web host, then it’s an entirely different story.
 You will know the exact requirements based on your experience with the other web host.

 How to Choose a Domain Name?